The-Town-Craft/TheTownBot/README.md

 # The Town Bot

-## A Discord Bot for The Town Discord/Minecraft server!
+## Core Plugin for The Town Discord/Minecraft server!

+- Adds custom dimensions, mobs, items, and bosses
 - Links the Discord & Minecraft Chat
 - Many Essential Minecraft Features
 - Player Activity System with built in AFK detection